NEWROPE/scnnr-ruby/README.md

  "state"=>"finished"}
 ```

-If the timeout value is zero, returned `recognition` whose state is `queued`.
+If the timeout value is zero or `nil`, you will get `Recognition` instance whose state is `queued`.

-Then you can request again using `client#fetch`.
+Then you can fetch the recognition result using `Scnnr::Client#fetch`.

 ```
 recognition.queued?